mxagar/music_genre_classification/README.md

 - Use logging, outputted to the file `ml_pipeline.log` in this boilerplate.
 Note the structure of the logs.
 Unfortunately, I didn't manage to output test logs with the current setup, though -- fix is coming whenever I have time.
 - When executing the components, folders are generated which we should (git) ignore: `wandb`, `artifacts`, `outputs`, `mlruns`, etc. For instance, artifact object will be in `artifacts/` and they will be managed by the `wandb` API.
 - When adding components in `main.py` these can be online/git repositories; we just provide the proper URL and that's it.
 However, we might need to specify the branch with the parameter `version` in the `mlflow.run()` call, because `mlflow` defaults to use `master`.
 An example of this is shown in my repository [ml_pipeline_rental_prices](https://github.com/mxagar/ml_pipeline_rental_prices).
+- A `wandb.Artifact()` has a parameter `metadata` which can take as value a dictionary; we can save there a configuration dictionary, e.g., in the case of an inference artifact, the model configuration parameters.
+- In the current project, hydra loads the `config.yaml` file and extracts the model configuration part to a temporary file/dictionary using [OmegaConf](https://omegaconf.readthedocs.io/en/2.2_branch/).
+However, we can also do that without the OmegaConf dependency; an example is given in my repository [ml_pipeline_rental_prices](https://github.com/mxagar/ml_pipeline_rental_prices).
+- Use Github releases to freeze concrete versions and enable remote execution (see section [Run the Pipeline to Generate the Inference Artifact(s)](#run-the-pipeline-to-generate-the-inference-artifacts)).
+- Add the tag `prod` to the artifacts that will be used in production on the web interface of W&B; then, in the API call, we use the artifact name `<artifact_name>:prod`.
+- The transformer `sklearn.preprocessing.FunctionTransformer` can be used to convert any custom function into a transformer!
+That's very useful!
+There is an example with a library function in the component `train_rancom_forest`; additionally, I have another example in my repository [ml_pipeline_rental_prices](https://github.com/mxagar/ml_pipeline_rental_prices).

 To remove all `mlflow` environments that are created: